seujorgenochurras/image-to-ascii/README.md

         String asciiArt = AsciiParser.parse(imagePath, parserConfig);

 ```

   As you can see, there're lots of different configurations for your ASCII art, I'll list some of the most important stuff here:<br>
   - parserAlgorithm
       - This is the algorithm that defines how to deal with brightness, basically speaking the HUMAN_EYE_ALGORITHM is the best for humans
   - scaled
-    - This is where you define if you want to scale down (or up) your image, the scale algorithm doesn't really change nothing
+    - This is where you define if you want to scale down (or up) your image
   - symbols
-    - Symbols to use in the ASCII art from darkest to brightest, you can use my symbolPatternFinder to automatically generate symbols in ""perfect"" order
+    - Symbols to use in the ASCII art from darkest to brightest, you can use `symbolPatternFinder` to automatically generate symbols in ""perfect"" order

        ```java

-        private static final int totalSymbols = 150; // It really doesnt make any sense to have a symbol list with more than 255 elements private static final String[] unorderedSymbols = StringUtils.getUTFChars(32, 1600);
+        String[] unorderedSymbols = StringUtils.getUTFChars(32, 132);
-        private String[] symbols = BestSymbolPatternFinder.findBestPattern(totalSymbols, unorderedSymbols).toArray();
+        String[] symbols = BestSymbolPatternFinder.findBestPattern(totalSymbols, unorderedSymbols).toArray();

       ```

   - withColor
     - This is the color algorithm, yes you read it right, we have colors.<br>
       More specifically ANSI colors, if you have no idea what ANSI is,
       it is basically a standard on most of terminals that allows you to make some pretty awesome stuff, like playing videos with characters on your terminal or       even colorize them.<br>
       for now there are only 2 colored algorithms, the normal ANSI and the ANSI with tones